 Product recalls are when a manufacturer must take back already-sold products because the product has a defect that could cause harm or grievance to consumers.
-Recalls can disrupt production, manufacturing process, distribution, and even the business’ supply chain.
+Recalls can disrupt production, manufacturing processes, distribution, and the business’ supply chain.
 They can also expose the organization to costly legal and reputational harm.

 A third-party vendor can expose manufacturers to numerous risks.
-For example, poor vendor practices can be a regulatory risk since the manufacturer is responsible for any misconduct or negligence that occurs while a vendor is working on the manufacturer’s behalf.
-So a system of vendor risk management and security initiatives addressing cyber risk is crucial.
+For example, poor vendor practices can be a regulatory risk since the manufacturer is responsible for any misconduct or negligence while a vendor works on the manufacturer’s behalf.
+So, a system of vendor risk management and security initiatives addressing cyber risk is crucial.

 Various physical hazards must be managed to reduce threats to the safety of personnel, property, or business operations.
 For example, a fire can be tremendously harmful if it damages specialized equipment that can’t be replaced quickly or cheaply.
 In a distribution center, auto or truck accidents can wreck the building, injure employees, and ruin products before shipment.

 Industrial activity affects the surrounding environment, and harm to the local climate can bring real trouble.
 Pollution, deforestation, industrial accidents, and other potential damage all need attention.
 These specific risks demand immediate attention to ensure both regulatory compliance and the preservation of the environment.